Faculty & Staff

-Professor Director, Center for Gambling Studies Co-Director, Addiction Counselor Training Certificate Program
+Professor and Director, Center for Gambling Studies & Addiction Counselor Training (ACT) Program

 JD, St. Louis PhD, Washington

 Lia Nower, J.D., Ph.D. is a Professor and Director of the Center for Gambling Studies.
 She is also Director of the Addiction Counselor Training Certificate Program and a research affiliate with the Center of Alcohol Studies.
 Dr. Nower's research focuses on psychometric measurement, the etiology and treatment of behavioral addictions, specifically disordered gambling, and gambling-related policy issues.
 Dr. Nower has served as an NIH pre-doctoral fellow, a Fulbright fellow, and a research intern at the National Research Council at the National Academies.
 She currently serves as a co-editor, advisory board member or board member of several journals and a consultant and grant reviewer for international, national and state agencies.
 Dr. Nower is also a member of the legislative board of and a clinical supervisor for the National Council on Problem Gambling in Washington D.C.
 A former criminal prosecutor, she is a member of the Thomson-Reuters Expert Witness Services (TREWS) network and serves as a forensic consultant in state and federal court cases involving gambling-related crimes.

 Current research includes developing a sub-group specific screening instrument for problem gamblers, exploring risk and resiliency factors among youth gamblers, behavioral decision making under win/loss conditions, defining recovery, and internet gambling policy.
 Dr. Nower has also co-authored several policy initiatives, including a model for self-exclusion programs and an industry framework promoting informed-choice in gambling venues.
 She co-edited the book, The Wiley-Blackwell Handbook of Disordered Gambling (2013).

 - Measurement (Doctoral)